 This annual report is being provided, as required by the Hayward Municipal Code, to approve the annual assessment rate and expenditure budget.
-If the City Council adopts the attached resolutions, the revenue and expenditure budgets will be appropriated, and the final Assessor's tax roll will be prepared and filed with the County Auditor's Office allowing the assessments to be included in the FY 2025 tax roll.
+If the City Council adopts the attached resolutions, the revenue and expenditure budgets will be appropriated, and the final Assessor's tax roll will be prepared and filed with the County Auditor's Office allowing the assessments to be included in the FY 2026 tax roll.

-MD1 was formed in 1995 as a financial funding mechanism to fund the ongoing operation, maintenance, repair, and replacement of a Storm Water Lift Station (SWLS) in perpetuity.
+MD 1 was formed in 1995 as a financial funding mechanism to fund the ongoing operation, maintenance, repair, and replacement of a Storm Water Lift Station (SWLS) in perpetuity.
 The SWLS was built by the developer as a condition of development for construction of the Stratford Village neighborhood.
-The SWLS is the only privately built SWLS in the City, built only to service the Stratford Village neighborhood.
+The SWLS is the only privately built SWLS in the City, built only to service the

+Stratford Village neighborhood.
 Following construction of the facility, the Alameda County Flood Control District (County) was asked to take over ownership and maintenance of the facility since the County operated similar facilities within the City and the County.
 The agreement signed by both parties calls for the City to act as an intermediary, using District funds to reimburse the County for annual expenses and supply District funds annually for a capital replacement fund.

-The FY 2025 assessment charged to the 174 property owners is being recommended to be levied at the maximum amount allowed by law (\$243.92), which is the same as the previous year.
-The District's account balance is currently operating at a minimum balance, and staff will be analyzing options to remedy the deficit account balance.
-The low balance can be contributed to the following factors:
+The FY 2026 assessment charged to the 174 property owners is being recommended to be levied at the maximum amount allowed by law (\$243.92), which is the same as the previous year.
+The District's account balance is currently negative, and staff will be analyzing options to remedy the deficit account balance.
+The negative balance can be contributed to the following factors:

 - 1. The District was formed without the inclusion of an annual inflation factor in its Maximum Base Assessment Rate calculation. - 2.
 Maintenance & Operation (M&O) charges from the County are inconsistent, and in recent years have gotten larger. - 3.
-The original 2018 Countywide System Upgrade estimate for this District was \$503,980. - 4.
-The 2021 Proposition 218 Election to increase the assessment did not pass.
+The Countywide System Upgrade charge to this district is \$503,980. - 4.
+The recent Proposition 218 Election to increase the assessment did not pass.